-1. The foregoing format will be used as standard guidance for preparation of an Offer of Resolution made pursuant to 29 C.F.R.
-Part 1614.109(c).

-The Offer of Resolution is a binding legal document on the Army and should never be signed without knowledge of the servicing activity EEO officer and the designated agency representative.

-The agency representative, the servicing activity EEO officer, and the appropriate civilian personnel official will coordinate and consult each other prior to the execution of an offer of resolution.
-Any disagreement in professional judgment among them as to the initiation, conduct, merits, or any other issue of settlement will be resolved by their common superior prior to the proposal of the offer to complainant and representative.
-The Offer of Resolution must be drafted or reviewed by the designated agency representative.

-5. The term(s) of the offer should be stated clearly and concisely, and will not commit the management official to any action(s) which are outside of his or her authority to execute.
+- 1. The foregoing format will be used as standard guidance for preparation of an Offer of Resolution made pursuant to 29 C.F.R.
+Part 1614.109(c). - 2.
+The Offer of Resolution is a binding legal document on the Army and should never be signed without knowledge of the servicing activity EEO officer and the designated agency representative. - 3.
+The designated agency representative, the servicing activity EEO officer, and the appropriate civilian personnel official will coordinate and consult each other prior to the execution of an offer of resolution.
+Any disagreement in professional judgment among them as to the initiation, conduct, merits, or any other issue of settlement will be resolved by their common superior prior to the proposal of the offer to complainant and representative. - 4.
+The Offer of Resolution must be drafted or reviewed by the designated agency representative. - 5.
+The term(s) of the offer should be stated clearly and concisely, and will not commit the management official to any action(s) which are outside of his or her authority to execute.
 If a specified term has or could have a different definition, the intent of that term must be specifically included in the offer.
 The Agreement may not obligate another DoD activity or Federal agency without express and written consent from that activity or agency prior to the execution of the offer.
-The written consent from that activity or agency will be attached as an enclosure to the Offer of Resolution or the responsible activity or agency official must sign the Offer of Resolution.

-6. Time frames for completion of the actions agreed upon should not only be reasonable but also very specific to ensure prompt compliance by both parties, and to prevent any subsequent allegation(s) of noncompliance by the complainant.
+The written consent from that activity or agency will be attached as an enclosure to the Offer of Resolution or the responsible activity or agency official must sign the Offer of Resolution. - 6.
+Time frames for completion of the actions agreed upon should not only be reasonable but also very specific to ensure prompt compliance by both parties, and to prevent any subsequent allegation(s) of noncompliance by the complainant.
 The Army must take the agreed upon action within the time frames specified, or it may be in noncompliance.
 In the event of noncompliance by the Army, the complainant has 30 days from the dates specified in the offer to notify EEOCCR of the alleged noncompliance.

-7. Any offer made in resolution of a claim under the ADEA must comply with the requirements of the Older Workers Benefit Protection Act.

-Attorney fees and/or costs are not payable in age discrimination (ADEA) or equal pay (EPA) complaints.

-9. Implementation of the Agreement is the responsibility of management.
-To ensure compliance with the terms of the offer, the activity will designate an official to be responsible for implementation of the Agreement.
-The official may be the servicing activity EEO officer, the appropriate civilian personnel official, or another management official, as appropriate.
+If an external entity (such as DFAS) is required to execute in order to comply with the terms, state that the Army will submit paperwork to DFAS within a period of time, but that the Army has no control over when DFAS will execute. - 7.
+Any offer made in resolution of a claim under the ADEA must comply with the requirements of the Older Workers Benefit Protection Act. - 8.
+Attorney fees and/or costs are not payable in age discrimination (ADEA) or equal pay (EPA) complaints. - 9.
+Implementation of the Agreement is the responsibility of the activity.
+To ensure compliance with the terms of the offer, the activity will designate an official to be responsible for implementation of the Agreement. - 10.
 Monitoring compliance with the Agreement is the responsibility of the servicing activity EEO officer.